Control model access

 Step 2: Configure grants to control model access

 After users can reach the Aperture device, configure grants to define which models they can access.
-You can configure grants in the Aperture dashboard or in your tailnet policy file.
+Open the Settings page of the Aperture dashboard and use the Visual editor or the JSON editor.
+You can also update grants through the API (PUT http://<aperture-hostname>/api/config).

 {